BitGo/proof-of-solvency/README.md

 #### Verify

-This is a complete verification, requiring every proof file and one account in `out/user/test_account.json`.
+This command is used for complete verification of generated proofs.
+It assumes generated proofs are in `out/public` and the accounts batches used as input are in `out/secret`.
+It verifies:
+1) Each bottom-layer, mid-layer, and top-layer proof in `out/public` can be verified by the circuit.
+2) Each bottom-layer proof was included in an mid-layer proof and each mid-layer proof was included in the top-layer proof.
+3) Each account in `out/secret` was included in a bottom-layer proof.
+4) Each bottom proof has a valid set of merkle nodes (which can be later used to compute merkle paths for accounts).
 This can be useful for checking that the proofs were correctly generated.
-Please note that these filenames are fixed, and that the number of mid and top level proofs are determined by the number of lower level proofs.
+Please note that filenames are fixed, and that the number of mid-layer and top-layer proofs are determined by the number of lower layer proofs.

 ```bash
 ./bgproof verify [number of input lower level proofs]